Skip to Content

 Department of Agricultural Economics

-The department is committed to Academic Excellence, Impactful Research, and Community Engagement as well as Technology Transfer for Sustainable Development.
-Agricultural Economics Department delivers degree programs in both regular and weekend modalities.
-Currently, the department has 163 Regular and 48 Weekend actively enrolled students and it has graduated over 74 students in 2024 and 2025 GC.
+The department is committed to academic excellence, impactful research, community engagement and technology transfer to foster Sustainable Development.
+Agricultural Economics Department offers degree programs in both regular and weekend modalities.
+Currently, the department hosts 163 regular and 48 weekend students.
+It has successfully graduated more than 74 students in the 2024 and 2025 G.C academic years.

-The Department has five active young staff members that are motivated, and fully dedicated professionals with MSc/MA qualifications in Agricultural Economics, Natural Resources Economics and Policy, and Development Economics.
-Its strength is reflected in the fact that all graduating students successfully pass the Exit Examination consecutively.
-In addition, its staffs are currently conducting research funded by University’s Early Career Research Grant – which strengthens the department’s research capacity and visibility.
+The Department is staffed by five young, motivated, and fully dedicated professionals holding MSc/MA degrees in Agricultural Economics, Natural Resources Economics and Policy, and Development Economics.
+Its strength is demonstrated by the consistent success of its graduating students, all of whom have consecutively passed the Exit Examination.
+In addition, the staff members are actively engaged in research funded through the University’s Early Career Research Grant, further enhancing the department’s research capacity and visibility.

-The department offers a four-year training program that strengthens theoretical knowledge and practical skills of the students to prepare them for their professional careers.
-Students are required to take 152 credit hours or 255 ECTS, completing 57 courses delivered through lectures, exercises, assignments, project work, field visits, term papers, and research activities.
+The Department offers a four-year training program designed to strengthen students’ theoretical knowledge and practical skills, preparing them for professional careers.
+Students are required to complete 152 credit hours or 255 ECTS, comprising 57 courses delivered through lectures, exercises, assignments, project work, field visits, term papers, and research activities.

-All students are required to abide by the University’s Academic Legislation and code of conduct.
-Academic dishonesty—including cheating, fabrication, and plagiarism—is strictly prohibited and handled according to appropriate rules of the University.
-Class activities vary daily and include lectures, discussions, and interactive sessions.
-Students are expected to actively participate.
+All students are expected to adhere to the University’s Academic Legislation and Code of Conduct.
+Academic dishonesty—including cheating, fabrication, and plagiarism—is strictly prohibited and addressed in accordance with University regulations.
+Daily class activities vary and may include lectures, discussions, and interactive sessions, with active student participation strongly encouraged.

-Students admitted from secondary schools must complete 152 credit hours or 255 ECTS by taking 57 courses and must obtain a CGPA of at least 2.00 with no “F” grade in any course.
+Students admitted from secondary schools must complete 152 credit hours or 255 ECTS by taking 57 courses and must maintain a minimum CGPA of 2.00, with no “F” grade in any course.

 Employability of Graduates

-The graduates of Agricultural Economics are highly competent in the labor market.
-Approximately 75% of the graduates from 2024 are employed in government institutions, non-governmental organizations (NGOs), and private sector institutions.
-This high employability rate demonstrates the relevance, quality, and practical orientation of department’s training program.
+Graduates of Agricultural Economics are highly competitive in the labor market.
+Approximately 75% of the 2024 G.C cohort are employed across government institutions, non-governmental organizations (NGOs), and private sector entities.
+This strong employability rate reflects the relevance, quality, and practical orientation of the Department’s training program.

 Graduate Competencies